For Faculty and Staff

 How to Get Help For Students in Need

 If you are unsure how to approach or to proceed with a student, you may call CAPS to consult with a clinician (x8059).
 CAPS therapists can take as much information as you wish to share, but will not be at liberty to disclose any personal information about any student.
 With the information you share, the CAPS therapist will help you think through your options in order to help you plan your response or actions to the situation.

 CAPS is unable to seek out students for counseling.
 Students must be free to choose whether or not counseling is the next best step for them.
 When students chose to come to CAPS, they are granted confidentiality, meaning their information will not be shared outside of CAPS.
 The only time confidentiality is broken is when there is credible evidence that the student or someone else’s life is in danger.
 Otherwise, the student is the only one with the right to share their information.

 Faculty and staff can refer a student directly to our office (610.328.8059) or suggest that they make an appointment by emailing or walking in to the office M-F 8:30-4:00.
 Faculty and staff are also welcome to escort a student to the office if the student agrees.

 Distressed Students vs. Distressing Students

 Students who are in distress are experiencing emotional pain and are good candidates for counseling.
 Students who are distressing may also be in emotional pain, yet in addition their behavior is causing other people to be distressed.
 Students who are distressing may not be fully aware of how they are being perceived by others or how their behavior impacts others.
-These students often benefit from a collaborative approach which may be initiated by contacting the Dean's Office, OSE, or CAPS.
+These students often benefit from a collaborative approach which may be initiated by contacting the Student Affairs Division, OSE, or CAPS.